Akawatmor/LearningRepository/README.md

 * [10.
 Create Read Replica from RDS Free Tier](#Chapter10)

-Prerequesis
+### Caution!
+Please Read First
 1. XXXX is the 4 last digits of student id
 For Example 6609612178 -> 2178
 2. YYYY is the Unique Student Key
 3. You make sure that you use AWS Sandbox Environment
 4. When you need to connect to EC2 Via SSH.
-Please get the public key from the aws sandbox console and rename the labuser.ppm to vockey.pem
+Please get the public key from the aws sandbox console and rename the labuser.pem to vockey.pem

 ## Solution with Instructions and Videos